David Bowie Part 1: Transition & Tribute (1992)

 🎤 Artist: Tin Machine

-🗒️ Note: The tour resumes after a winter break.
-While Japan remained a loyal market for Bowie, the democratic “band member” concept was met with respectful curiosity by the local audience.
+🗒️ Notes: The tour resumes after the winter break.
+Japan remains a loyal stronghold for Bowie, and the audience welcomes the band’s aggressive, democratic sound with respectful curiosity, marking a high-energy start to the tour’s final leg.

 🏛️ Festival Hall